-Unlocking Quantum's Potential: Rigetti's Bold Stock Market Leap - YaNoticias
+Unlocking Quantum's Potential: Rigetti's Bold Stock Market Leap - YANoticias

 – Market Potential: With quantum computing poised for exponential growth, early investors might reap substantial rewards.

-– Sector Influence: Rigetti’s stock market presence could catalyze capital influx into the quantum computing field, driving broader sector development.
+– Sector Influence: Rigetti’s stock market presence could catalyse capital influx into the quantum computing field, driving broader sector development.

 Cons: